 *Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
 It has not been previewed, commissioned or otherwise endorsed by any credit card issuer.
 This site may be compensated through a credit card issuer partnership.

-This article was last updated Aug 06, 2018, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated Aug 06, 2018.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

 You can earn points, miles or cash back every time you spend with many credit cards today.
 But did you know that there are other perks that add even more value to your credit cards?

 Below, we look at myriad perks available on cards and how they work so you understand exactly what’s in your wallet.
 Take a look, and then go online and read the fine print on your credit cards because you may be leaving valuable perks — and even money — on the table.

 Some cards in the luxury category offer you an airline fee credit each year, typically between $100 and $300 a year.
 This credit can be used for spending on things like airline change and booking fees, checked bags, airport lounge passes and memberships, seat selection, in-flight food and beverages and incidentals.
 Some cards go even further by covering airfares, hotels, motels, timeshares, car rental agencies, cruise lines, travel agencies, discount travel sites, campgrounds, trains, buses, taxis, limousines, ferries, toll bridges and highways and parking lots and garages.

 Check with your credit card company on how the credit works, when the benefit year begins and ends for the credit and whether it rolls over if you don’t spend it all.